mionova/100DaysOfCode-Challenge/README.md

 **Date**: June 4, 2021

-**Today's JavaScript Progress**: Lightweight practice with functions, arrays, and random numbers.
-Used JavaScript to create a function that grabs a random number from an array.
-And then, I called that function a couple of times to simulate a dice roll game between two players.
+**Today's JavaScript Progress**: Practiced using functions, arrays, and random numbers.
+I used JavaScript to create a function that grabs a random number from an array, then called that function multiple times to simulate a dice roll game between two players.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-012)
 &nbsp;